Baker School House State Forest

 The forest's wild and rustic character provides excellent hunting and trapping opportunities.
 Camping is also quite enjoyable, as the seclusion of the forest envelops the senses and whisks you away to a time where life was simpler and quieter.

-Baker School House State Forest has a section of the Finger Lakes Trail System running through it.
-A Public Forest Access Road provides an easy avenue of approach into the northern section of the forest.
+Baker School House State Forest has a two mile section of the Finger Lakes Trail System running through it.
+A 1.8 mile Public Forest Access Road provides an easy avenue of approach into the northern section of the forest.
 There are currently no other designated trails within the forest, however, informal hiking, horseback riding and snowshoeing are welcome.

 ***Stay Safe- Bring A Friend When Out On The Trails***